kelvin-21/puzzle-2022-06/README.md

 # Block Party 4
 The Jane Street puzzle for June 2022.
+Implemented the solution with backtracking.

 ## Problem Statement